mmk2410/scorelib/README.md

 # Scorelib

-A program for managing your music score collection.
+A free program for managing your music score collection.
 It runs on Linux and is written for the holy command line.

 ## Installation

-Python 3 is required for using this program.
+Python 3 and sqlite3 is required for using this program.

 To install it clone the repository or download a release form the release page and run (after extracting it):